Maya the Bee (film): Production

-Animation World Network announced in May 2013 that Universum Film would distribute all German rights of the film.
-The film is directed by Alexs Stadermann, and produced by Patrick Elmendorff and Thorsten Wegener from Studio 100 Animation in Munich; Jim Ballantine and Barbara Stephen from Buzz Studios in Sydney.
+Universum Film distributed the film in German-speaking territories through Buena Vista International, while StudioCanal handled the distribution in Australasia.
+The film is directed by Alexs Stadermann, and produced by Patrick Elmendorff and Thorsten Wegener from Studio 100 Animation in Munich; and Jim Ballantine and Barbara Stephen from Buzz Studios in Sydney.
 The film was produced in association with Flying Bark Productions and the channel ZDF.
-This film was Coco Jack Gillies film debut as she voiced the role of Maya.
+This film was Coco Jack Gillies' film debut, voicing the role of Maya.
 Gillies was 9 years old at the time of production.

 Reception

-Maya the Bee received mixed reviews from critics, scoring a 47% in Rotten Tomatoes with an average rating of 5.59/10 from seventeen reviews.
-Frank Hatherley from Screen Daily stated that "this merry movie is for young children, mainly girls (Note that this is an educated opinion): step aside, Dora the Explorer!" with vivid colours and plenty of unthreatening action.